Lemon Balm aka Balm

 WOUND TREATMENT – Score one for Dioscorides.
 Balm contains chemicals (polyphenols) that may help fight several -causing bacteria, among them Streptococci and mycobacteria.
 Balm also contains eugenol, an that may help relieve wound pain.

 HERPES AND OTHER VIRAL INFECTIONS – Balm helps fight mumps, herpes, and other viruses.
-American pharmaceutical companies have ignored balm's possible antiviral action, but Europeans have not.
+American pharmaceutical companies have ignored balm's possible action, but Europeans have not.
 In Germany, where herbal medicine is more mainstream than it is in the United States, balm extract is an active ingredient in Lomaherpan Crème, an used to treat cold sores and genital herpes.
 Unfortunately, this product is not available in the United States.

 A NATURAL TRANQUILIZER – Researchers have discovered that balm oil – the source of the plant's pleasant fragrance – may have tranquilizing properties, supporting the herb's traditional use as a relaxant.
-In Germany, balm is widely used as a tranquilizer and .
+In Germany, balm is widely used as a tranquilizer and sedative.

 DIGESTIVE AIDE – German researchers have discovered that balm relaxes the smooth muscle tissue of the digestive tract, thus supporting its age old use as a digestive aid.

-WOMEN'S HEALTH – Herbs that relax the digestive tract may also calm another smooth muscle, the uterus.
+WOMEN'S HEALTH – that relax the digestive tract may also calm another smooth muscle, the uterus.
 This potential effect could help support balm's traditional use in treating menstrual cramps.
-However, balm has also been historically recommended as a uterine stimulant to promote menstruation.
+However, balm has also been historically recommended as a uterine to promote menstruation.
 No contemporary research clarifies this confusing situation.
 For this reason, pregnant women should not use it.
 Other women might try it to begin menstruation.

 —Nutrient Source—